This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Moving the entire household makes no sense.
-At least in our case, there were a lot of things that were not used in the last couple of years, and there was no prospect for them to ever get used again.
-The less stuff you move, the lighter the load is and the less gas you will burn.
-That will also save you money.
+At least in our case, there were a lot of things that we had not used in the last couple of years, and there was no plan for them to ever get used again.
+The less stuff you move, the lighter the load is and the less gas you will burn — that will also save you money.

 As for the things we did not take with us to the new home, we held a garage sale and made some extra money!
 However, if you don’t feel like doing a garage sale, you can just donate your items to those who might need them.
-I dare say we went quite far when leaving things behind.
+I must say, I was impressed by how much we actually left behind!

 We even emptied the refrigerator.
 We decided that by the time we arrive to our new home, most of the items will turn bad.
 We gave those fridge contents to the needy.